-NOTE: All photos and videos in this post were taken with my iPhone, and no editing was done to them, so you can do this too!
+NOTE: All photos and videos in this post were taken with my iPhone, and no editing was done to them, which means you can do this too!

 Bright Windows: Do’s and Don’ts